grocerycrud/documentation/2.x/api/field-type-clone-form.md

 ---
 id: field-type-clone-form
 title: fieldTypeCloneForm
-description:
+description: The function fieldTypeCloneForm is used for cases that you need to change the field type but only for the Clone form.
 permalink: docs/field-type-clone-form
-previous: clone-fields
+previous: field-type-add-form
-next: set-clone
+next: field-type-column
 ---

 # fieldTypeCloneForm

 <pre><code class="language-php">fieldTypeCloneForm(string $fieldName, string|ModelFieldType $fieldType)</code></pre>
 This function is used for cases that you need to change the field type but only for the Clone form.
 You can choose any field type from the <a href="https://www.grocerycrud.com/enterprise/api-and-function-list/fieldType">list of field types</a>.